 Being a highly spiritual country, festivals are at the heart of people’s lives in India.
 The numerous and varied festivals that are held throughout the year offer a unique way of seeing Indian culture at its best.
-Don't miss these following popular festivals in India.
+Don't miss these popular festivals in India for an unforgettable experience.

-The spectacular eleven day Ganesh Chaturthi festival honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha.
-The start of the festival sees huge, elaborately crafted statutes of Ganesha installed in homes and podiums, which have been especially constructed and beautifully decorated.
-At the end of the festival, the statutes are paraded through the streets, accompanied by much singing and dancing, and then submerged in the ocean.
+The spectacular 11-day Ganesh Chaturthi festival honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha.
+The start of the festival sees huge, elaborately-crafted statutes of Ganesh installed in homes and public podiums, which have been beautifully decorated.
+The statues are worshiped everyday throughout the festival.
+On the last day, they're paraded through the streets, accompanied by much singing and dancing, and then submerged in the ocean.
 The best place to experience it is in Mumbai.

-Onam is the biggest festival of the year in Kerala.
-This ten day harvest festival marks the homecoming of the mythical King Mahabali.
-It’s a festival rich in culture and heritage.
-People strikingly decorate the ground in front of their houses with flowers arranged in beautiful patterns to welcome the King.
-The festival is also celebrated with new clothes, feasts served on banana leaves, dancing, sports, games, and snake boat races.
+Onam is the biggest festival of the year in the South Indian state of Kerala.
+This lengthy harvest festival marks the homecoming of mythical King Mahabali, and it showcases the state's culture and heritage.
+People decorate the ground in front of their houses with flowers arranged in beautiful patterns to welcome the king.
+The festival is also celebrated with new clothes, feasts served on banana leaves, folk dance, games, and snake boat races.

 - Essential Guide to Krishna Janmashtami Festival